callum-hart/immutable-styles/README.md

 **`children`** Styles for the current element and/or nested child elements.

-**Returns:** An AST representing Immutable Styles.
+**Returns:** A object representing the Immutable Styles AST.

 #### createCSS `createCSS(styles)`

-Takes the Immutable Styles AST returned from `createStyle` and turns it into CSS.
+Takes the object returned from `createStyle` and turns it into CSS.

 **Parameters:**